 - Distribute Naivedya, Bhog as Prasad.

-Want to check do you Maa Durga’s blessings is on your kundali or not?
-Get a free janampatri analysis to know the answer.
+Want to check do you Maa Durga’s blessings are on your kundali or not?
+Get a free Janampatri analysis to know the answer.

 The Significance of Navratri Ghatasthapana

 Devotees perform Goddess Durga’s Puja and her various forms during Navratri, including Shailputri, Brahmacharini, Chandraghanta, Kushmanda, Skanda Mata, Katyayani, Kalratri, Maha Gauri and Siddhidayini.
 Simultaneously, devotees worship the three major forms of Goddess Shakti, i.e. Durga, Saraswati and Lakshmi to receive her divine blessings.

 Family and friends come together to celebrate this festival as per their tradition.
 During this time in Gujarat, people play Dandiya and they observe fast and spend their time in prayer.
 In the eastern parts of India, the festival of Navratri is celebrated as Durga

 In North India, it is celebrated as Navratri.
 These nine days of full devotion to the Mother Goddess culminate in Dussehra, during which the effigy of Ravana is burnt, signifying the victory of good over evil.